Sima Yao (Sixuan): During Emperor Hui's reign

 About two months after Sima Rui inherited his princedom, Emperor Wu died.
 Emperor Wu's successor, Emperor Hui was developmentally disabled; his reign saw a series of regents who ruled on his behalf.
 Sima Yao held some minor positions during the regency of Yang Jun, father of Emperor Wu's second empress Empress Yang Zhi.
 During the coup to oust Yang Jun on 23 April 291, Sima Yao led a contingent of 400 troops against Yang.
 During the trial of Yang Jun's brother Yang Yao (杨珧), Yao pleaded that there was a memorial inside a stone box which could save him, and that Sima Yao can ask Zhang Hua to verify the information.
+(Note: Earlier in Tongjian, it was recorded that after Yang Zhi was made empress in Dec 276, Yang Yao submitted a memorial to Emperor Wu.
+In it, he wrote, "Since ancient times, whenever a clan had produced two empresses, not all its members would be able to survive.
+As such, I beseech (Your Majesty) to allow this memorial to be stored in the ancestral temple of the Yang clan; in the future, should what I have written come to pass, this memorial would be able to prevent disaster."
+Emperor Wu agreed.)
 Separately, others suggested that Yao be treated leniently, as was the case with Zhong Yu's sons when their uncle Zhong Hui rebelled against Sima Zhao; Sima Yao did not heed the advice.
 The cronies of Empress Jia Nanfeng then tortured Yang Yao, causing him to cry out in agony.
 Eventually, an executioner cut open Yang Yao's head with a blade.
 As Zhuge Dan's maternal grandson, Sima Yao was concerned about Wen Yang; he eventually claimed that Wen was part of Yang Jun's rebellion and had him executed.
 For that night, punishments and rewards arising from the coup were all handled by Sima Yao, and his fame grew.
 Wang Rong advised, "After such a major incident, it is good to think deeply about future developments."; Sima Yao did not heed Wang's advice.

 On 4 May, due to his contributions, Sima Yao's peerage was promoted to the Prince of Dong'an.
 However, Jia Nanfeng was wary of him, as he plotted to overthrow her.
 Sima Yao's elder brother Sima Dan (司马澹) the Duke of Dongwu was on bad terms with him; Sima Dan then repeatedly mentioned to their uncle Sima Liang (who was regent together with Wei Guan) that Yao was monoplising the power to give rewards and punishments, and that he aimed to interfere in court affairs.
 Sima Liang then relieved Yao of his post on 12 May; Yao was later exiled on grounds of sedition.